50 Uses for Disposable Chopsticks

-2. Use them as drink stirrers.
+2. Mix your drinks with them.
 (I found this idea on DIY Life.)

 3. Reuse as sticks for homemade Popsicles.
 (This one also came from DIY Life.)

-4. I use one to stir the slurry when making coffee in a French Press.
+4. I use one to agitate the slurry when making coffee in a French press.

-6. Use them to stack plates on when you run out of space in the dish drain.
-As in, you want to raise the dish you are drying off of the countertop.
+6. Use them to stack plates on when you run out of space in the dish drainer.
+As in, you want to raise the dish you are drying off the countertop.